 New buying behaviour: Fewer concerns and more convenience

 The coronavirus pandemic has changed consumers' willingness to shop online.
-Whereas two years ago a typical Saturday morning was defined by crowded city centres and long queues, today consumers conveniently select their products online.
+Whereas two years ago, a typical Saturday morning was defined by crowded city centres and long queues, today, consumers conveniently select their products online.
 During the lockdown, for example, 34 per cent of those surveyed tested online shopping for the first time, according to The Shape of Retails Report by consulting firm Alvarez & Marsal – with the result that brick-and-mortar retail is losing long-term relevance.
-At the same time, a positive shopping experience reduces users' security concerns, for example when providing bank details, if web stores use particularly secure and convenient procedures such as biometric authentication when logging in.
+At the same time, a positive shopping experience reduces users' security concerns, for example, when providing bank details, if web stores use particularly secure and convenient procedures such as biometric authentication when logging in.

 Live formats shorten the customer journey

 Pinterest is also advertising new shopping options, which are possible from the search function to the pinboard to the pin.
 The TikTok platform, on the other hand, has chosen a different approach.
 By integrating Shopify, the platform, which is particularly popular among young people, has put live shopping in the foreground.
-Influencers can showcase products live, and a few clicks will take customers to the purchase function.
+Influencers can showcase products live; a few clicks will take customers to the purchase function.
 In China, the feature is already generating billions in sales.

 High-security requirements for authentication

 But the danger of the new features lies in the small details.
 Because the more unknown and smaller stores there are on the platforms, the higher the risk of falling prey to a fake shop.
 This is especially true since such profiles can be created on social media platforms with minimal effort and without being visually distinguishable from other stores.
 Payment in advance is also one of the common methods used by fraudsters: When customers order their goods from dubious providers, they are asked to pay in advance.
 However, the goods never reach their destination.
-A subsequent complaint to the merchant is then usually no longer possible; the money is long gone and the store can no longer be found.
-It is also not uncommon for customs duties to be incurred, which subsequently drive up the price, in social commerce.
+A subsequent complaint to the merchant is then usually no longer possible; the money is long gone, and the store can no longer be found.
+It is also not uncommon for customs duties to be incurred, which subsequently drive up the price in social commerce.
 This is precisely why in-app payments on social media platforms, which are tied to users' customer accounts, are becoming increasingly relevant.
 With Instagram Checkout, for example, users can integrate a wallet with the payment services into the account.
 Customers can then pay via Instagram using a credit card or via PayPal in the app.
 This puts high-security demands on social media platforms as well as on password security during authentication.

 Preventing identity theft using two-factor authentication

 In order to make digital identities in social networks more secure via the smartphone, it is recommended that providers integrate and use newer login procedures: Two-factor authentication, combined with the verification of biometric characteristics of the user, combines consumer requirements for user-friendliness and security by eliminating the need for complicated passwords.
 Instead, login is quick and easy via fingerprint or Face ID after one-time registration.
-The customer account can then be used securely and without a password any time, and anywhere.
+The customer account can then be used securely and without a password at any time and anywhere.